Golden Crown Literary Society: History

 The Golden Crown Literary Society was established in 2004 as a response to lesbian presses and authors being ignored by other awarding agencies.
 By its third annual conference in 2007 in Atlanta, participants had grown from 30 to nearly 300.

 The five women who founded GCLS were on its original advisory board: Carrie Carr, Cathy LeNoir Bryerose, Lori L. Lake, Radclyffe, and Kathy L. Smith.
 In 2006, Bryerose became the first executive director, followed by Smith (2007 to 2008), Patty Schramm (2009 to 2013), Liz Gibson (2013 to 2016), Mary Phillips (2016 to 2021), Ann Roberts (2021 to 2022), and Betsy Carswell (2022 to the present).

+Between 2019 and 2022, GCLS updated its mission statement and organizational language to describe its focus as "sapphic" literature rather than exclusively "lesbian" literature.
+The organization stated that the change was intended to better reflect a broader community that includes women-loving-women as well as bisexual, transgender, non-binary, genderqueer, and other LGBTQ+ authors and readers whose work falls within the sapphic literary tradition.

 Since 2005, GCLS has held an annual conference at which Goldies are presented in categories of Sapphic literature.
 In 2014, a writing academy was opened for new and upcoming authors, including one-on-one mentoring and in-class instruction.
 In 2017, the GCLS board added a director of inclusion to emphasize diversity.
 In 2021, a free, virtual series was launched via Zoom to cover LGBTQ topics, complementing regional events organized by GCLS that offered in-person panels, book sales and author signings.

-Conferences

-The annual conference is GCLS's main in-person event for those with an interest in Sapphic literature and LGBTQ issues.
-Programming includes presentations by panelists and individuals, workshops and other classes, author readings and signings, and structured and informal opportunities for attendees to engage with each other.

-Speakers

-In addition to conference programming, the keynote and special speakers discuss topics of interest to LGBTQ and other attendees.
-Past speakers include: